Economy of Ukraine: Chemical industry

-Defense industry
+Defence industry

-Ukraine's defense industry is organized around Ukroboronprom, a state owned conglomerate of over 130 companies.
+Ukraine's defence industry is organised around Ukroboronprom, a state-owned conglomerate of over 130 companies.
 These companies include Soviet era giants such as Ivchenko-Progress aircraft design bureau that was opened in 1945, to newer companies such as RPC Fort which came into existence in the 1990s.
 Ukraine is among the top 10 arms exporters in the world.

-The signing of recent large contracts may put Ukraine into 6th place among biggest arms traders, after the United States, Russian Federation, France, Germany and Israel.
-The output of Ukrainian defense plants grew 58% in 2009, with largest growth reported by aircraft builders (77%) and ship builders (71%).
+The signing of recent large contracts may put Ukraine into 6th place among biggest arms traders, after the United States, Russia, France, Germany, and Israel.
+The output of Ukrainian defence plants grew 58% in 2009, with largest growth reported by aircraft builders (77%) and ship builders (71%).

-In 2013, Ukraine's defense sector manufactured a total of 11.7 billion UAH worth of goods, 10 billion UAH of which were exported.
-In the first 9 months of 2014 Ukraine's defense sector produced a record 13 billion UAH worth of goods.
+In 2013, Ukraine's defence sector manufactured a total of ₴11.7 billion worth of goods, ₴10 billion of which were exported.
+In the first 9 months of 2014, Ukraine's defence sector produced a record ₴13 billion worth of goods.
 The increase was largely due to government orders for the war in Donbas.

 Fuel and energy complex

 Due to Ukraine's large population and its significant energy consumption, it is one of the largest energy markets on the European continent.
-Ukraine's location at the intersection of Europe, Russia, the Black Sea, and Caspian Sea provides its ample natural resources such as coal, oil, natural gas, as well as significant potential for hydro and biomass energy.
+Ukraine's location at the intersection of Europe, Russia, the Black Sea, and the Caspian Sea provides its ample natural resources such as coal, oil, natural gas, as well as significant potential for hydro and biomass energy.

 Ukraine relies heavily on imports for natural gas and oil products.
 It is a key transit site for European imports of Russian gas.
 Ukraine transits more natural gas than any other country.
-Prior to the full-scale Russian invasion of Ukraine in 2022, economic crises, Russia's closure of its market, and the escalating Russo-Ukrainian conflict in eastern Ukraine since 2014 had stymied some of the country's growth.
+Prior to the full-scale Russian invasion of Ukraine in 2022, economic crises, Russia's closure of its market, and the Russo-Ukrainian War in eastern Ukraine since 2014 had stymied some of the country's growth.
 Ukraine's energy policy has created incentives for investment in renewable energy sources, but these remain uncertain.
-Since 2015, Ukrainian energy policy has favored reducing natural gas subsidies alongside diversifying energy supply.
+Since 2015, Ukrainian energy policy has favoured reducing natural gas subsidies alongside diversifying energy supply.
 Ukraine participates in the European Union's EU4Energy Programme, an effort to promote evidence-based policy making in national energy sectors.